g1raffi/doc/programming/cloud-events/cloud-events.md

 datacontenttype | String [RFC 2046](https://datatracker.ietf.org/doc/html/rfc2046) | Content type of data value subject | String | This describes the subject of the event in the context of the event producer (identified by source).
 In publish-subscribe scenarios, a subscriber will typically subscribe to events emitted by a source time | Timestamp [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339) | Timestamp of when the occurrence happened

+In addition to the specification of CloudEvents itself, there are extensions giving extra flexibility for other meta fields to enrich your event.
+For example OpenTracing header fields can be added by the [Distributed Tracing](https://github.com/cloudevents/spec/blob/main/cloudevents/extensions/distributed-tracing.md) extension.

 ## Implementation